msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/app/prepare-ini.md

       1. `storageBasedCopy.hdb.systemPassword                 = {{ password_hana_system }}`

 1. Upload the consolidated template file to the SAP Library:
-    1. In the Azure Portal navigate to the `sapbits` container
+   1. In the Azure Portal navigate to the `sapbits` container:
+   1. Navigate to the product folder for the BoM, e.g. `boms/S4HANA_2020_ISS_v001`;
+   1. Create a new `templates` directory if it does not already exist;
+   1. Navigate into the `templates` directory;
    1. Click "Upload"
    1. In the panel on the right, click Select a file
    1. Select the generated template, e.g. `S4HANA_2020_ISS_v001.inifile.params`
    1. Click "Upload"
-    1. Click "Advanced" to show the advanced options, and enter `templates` for the Upload Directory

 1. Upload the updated BoM file to the SAP Library:
-    1. In the Azure Portal navigate to the `sapbits` container
+   1. In the Azure Portal navigate to the `sapbits` container:
-    1. Navigate to the product folder for the BoM, e.g. `boms/S4HANA_2020_ISS_v001`
+   1. Navigate to the product folder for the BoM, e.g. `boms/S4HANA_2020_ISS_v001`;
    1. Click "Upload"
    1. In the panel on the right, click Select a file
    1. Select the updated `bom.yml`
    1. Click "Upload"

 ## Results and Outputs

 1. A Consolidated `inifile.params` which can be used for the unattended installation of ASCS, PAS and AAS
-1. Consolidated inifile uploaded to `templates` directory in the `sapbits` container
+1. Consolidated inifile uploaded to the appropriate BoM `templates` directory in the `sapbits` container
 1. BoM file updated to contain the Product IDs and uploaded to the `sapbits` container